aeraki-mesh/aeraki/README.md

   Need to manage proprietary protocols in Istio service mesh?
 All you need to do is just implementing the
     [codec interface](https://github.com/aeraki-framework/meta-protocol-proxy/blob/ac788327239bd794e745ce18b382da858ddf3355/src/meta_protocol_proxy/codec/codec.h#L118).
 Aeraki Framework will take care all the others for you.
 It's so easy!

+Aeraki also has plugins for the protocols which are too special to be fit into the MetaProtocol framework, such as [Redis](docs/zh/redis.md) and Kafka, so these protocols can be managed in Istio service mesh.

 ## Reference
 * [Create plugins for proprietary protocols](docs/metaprotocol.md)